 In 2021 Maji Safi Group conducted a base survey in 13 schools in the Mara Region and found the following:

-School WASH (SWASH) Program
+Knowledge on Menstruation – School WASH (SWASH) Program

 To combat these problems, Maji Safi Group started a School WASH (SWASH) Program based on participatory methods and a community-wide holistic approach where our Community Health Educators teach Menstrual Hygiene Health (MHH) and help teachers, students, and parents establish School Health Clubs.

 In addition, MSG is the Lake Zone Coordinator of the Tanzania Water and Sanitation Network (TAWASANET) and a founding member of the Tanzanian Menstrual Hygiene Task Force.
-In this capacity, MSG has played a significant role in advocating for ministry-level inclusion of menstrual cups in programming and the development and implementation of the first nationwide, government-led assessment of the MHH situation in schools.
+In this capacity, MSG has played a significant role in advocating for ministry-level inclusion of menstrual cups in programming and developing and implementing the first nationwide, government-led assessment of the MHH situation in schools.